SpineEventEngine/SpineEventEngine.github.io/_samples/README.md

 Note that this directory should only contain small examples.
 For substantial examples involvoing multiple concepts interacting with each other, see `_examples`.

-Since the tools are designed for Dart projects, the contents of `_samples` directory are shaped as a Dart project.
-All the actual code examples should be put under `_samples/examples` dir.
-That dir is a Gradle project.
+Since the tools are designed for Dart projects, the `_samples` directory is shaped as a Dart project where the example code must be placed under the `examples` dir.
+The `examples` dir, in turn, contains example source code in Java, and as such is shaped as a Gradle project.

 When examples are updated, the Spine version in `_samples/examples/build.gradle` should be changed.
 Run `./gradlew clean build` to make sure that the examples are adequate.
 The project also defines tests which are run upon build.
 The tests verify the example code makes sense.

 When the example source files are updated, run `./_script/excerpt` to update code snippets in the docs.